 The Java files will be installed in a directory called jre1.8.0_73 in the current directory.
-In this example, it is installed in the /usr/java/jre1.8.0_73 directory.
-When the installation has completed, you will see the word Done.
+In the example above, it is installed in the /usr/java/jre1.8.0_73 directory.
+When the installation has completed, you will see the word “Done”.

-Finally, Delete the .tar.gz file if you want to save disk space.
+Finally, delete the .tar.gz file to save disk space.

 java version "1.8.0_181" Java(TM) SE Runtime Environment (build 1.8.0_181-b13) Java HotSpot(TM) 64-Bit Server VM (build 25.181-b13, mixed mode)

 Step 1.
 It’s essential to know the path of our Java installation for our applications to function.
 Where is Java installed?
 Run this command to discovery its path.